-By timothy from Slashdot's robotic-drones-in-addition-to-the-regular-ones department
+By timothy from Slashdot's will-never-amount-to-anything department

-By timothy from Slashdot's steady-hands department
+By Unknown Lamer from Slashdot's ministry-of-truth-declares-america-not-a-police-state department

 First time accepted submitter Red_Chaos1 was the first to write with news that, as of around 06:30 UTC, the NYPD appears to have begun removing the encampment